boazbk/crypto/lec_07_hash_functions.md

 An honest party in the bitcoin network will accept the longest valid ledger it is aware of.
 (A ledger is _valid_ if every transaction in it of the form "transfer the coin $ID$ from $P$ to $Q$" is self-certified by a solution of $P$, and the last transaction in the ledger involving $ID$ either transferred or minted the coin $ID$ to $P$).
 If a ledger $L$ corresponds to the majority of the cycles that were available in this network then every honest party would accept it, as any alternative ledger would be necessarily shorter.
 (See [ledgerfig](){.ref}.)

-The question is then how do we get to that happy state given that many parties might be non malicious but still _selfish_ and might not want to volunteer their computing power for the goal of creating a consensus ledger.
+The question is then how do we get to that happy state given that many parties might be non-malicious but still _selfish_ and might not want to volunteer their computing power for the goal of creating a consensus ledger.
 Bitcoin achieves this by giving some incentive, in the form of the ability to mint new coins, to any party that adds to the ledger.
 This means that if we are already in the situation where there is a consensus ledger $L$, then every party has an interest in continuing this ledger $L$, and not any alternative, as they want their minting transaction to be part of the new consensus ledger.
 In contrast if they "fork" the consensus ledger then their work may well be for vain.